 How to improve the completion rate

-An essential part of the Analytics section is the completion rate.
+An essential part of the Analytics dashboard is the completion rate.
 It tells you the percentage of the users that have completed a Guide.
 Completion rates below 100% are normal as not every user continues the Guide to the very end.
 You don’t need to worry about that.
 Maybe a user accidentally started a Guide again that they already finished and exits after a few steps.
 Still, it is beneficial to try to improve completion rates and you can set it as an individual challenge to get your completion rate up to a hundred percent.

-The Analytics section shows you the average completion rate as well as individual rates for each Guide.
+The Analytics dashboard shows you the average completion rate as well as individual rates for each Guide.
 The overall completion rate gives you a quick overview, but we recommend you also look at the individual completion rates.
 You can either start the improvement process by looking at the Guide with the lowest completion rate or focusing on the Guides that you deem most important.
 When you click on a specific Guide, you see for each specific step the number of users who completed or exited it.
 This is your strongest tool when you want to find out how you can improve your Guides.
 Check which steps show especially high exit rates compared to the other steps.
 Then, try to examine the possible reasons behind it.
 Reasons can be that one step is confusingly or unclearly phrased or that changes to the underlying software led to the step not being found.
 Once you have identified a step with a high exit rate, test it for yourself.
 Try to see it from the perspective of an average new user who does not know anything about your product.

 It often happens that a user does not understand what he is supposed to do, even if it seems fairly obvious to you.
 Remember that you know the application, but the user does not.
 Use the headline to describe the action that needs to be taken.
 In the content section you may want to give a bit more details about the step.
 We know from experience that users are grateful for a thorough explanation.